jimcortez/Atlas-v2-Model-Generator/README.md

 - Verify the total number of strings matches your PORTS setting
 - Test the model by creating a simple effect to ensure all LEDs respond correctly

+### Using the 3D xmodel in xLights

+The 3D model (`atlas_v2_3d.xmodel`) provides enhanced 3D visualization with ring submodels:

+#### 1. Import the 3D Model
+- Follow the same import process as the 2D model
+- The 3D model will appear with proper 3D positioning in the layout view

+#### 2. 3D Model Features
+- **Ring Submodels**: Each ring is a separate submodel for better organization
+- **3D Coordinates**: All LEDs have proper 3D coordinates for realistic visualization
+- **Spherical Distribution**: Rings are positioned to form a true sphere shape
+- **Individual Ring Control**: You can select and manipulate individual rings

+#### 3. 3D Model Configuration
+- The 3D model uses the same controller settings as the 2D model
+- Ring spacing and positioning are controlled via the `xlights3d` configuration section
+- Each ring maintains its LED numbering and controller assignments

 ### Using the mmfl in MadMapper

 1. Open MadMapper and go to the **LED Fixture Library**